Bedros Tourian: Literary style, themes and evaluation

 Kevork Bardakjian writes that Tourian's poetry has some technical shortcomings but benefits from its freedom from the restrictions of convention, making it "innovative and splendidly spontaneous."
 Regarding Tourian's style, Bardakjian adds that "[b]eneath his predominantly elegiac and seemingly subdued style, there lurks a tempestuous soul, eagerly but vainly trying to cling to a life sadly cut short by consumption."
 He rates some of Tourian's poems as among the best ever written in Armenian.
 Albert Sharurian calls Tourian the "first great love poet of modern Armenian lyric poetry."
 He credits him with restoring the lost connection between modern Armenian poetry and medieval lyrical poetry and with bringing the individual's deep emotions and psychology into poetry.
+Arshag Chobanian writes, "I do not know in [Armenian] literature of a poet so personal, of a poetry arising directly from individual experience, as the poetry of Tourian; at the same time, so general, so infinite as to become the expression of the human Ego, besides being the poet's Ego.
+Here lies the greatest merit, the immortal value of this poet."
 Vahé Oshagan writes that "[t]oday [Tourian] has come to symbolize the prototype of the Armenian romantic poet—highly talented, very patriotic, poor and ungainly, unloved and unappreciated, fervently religious, and doomed to an untimely death․" Tourian is one of the most frequently published Armenian poets.
 His poetry has been translated into various foreign languages, including Russian, French, English, German and Italian.

 Tourian's first play, Vart yev Shushan, was a pastoral melodrama, while in his last play Tadron gam tshvarner, he experimented with the genre of contemporary social drama.
 Most of Tourian's plays, however, are historical tragedies.
 These historical plays are set in periods of history in which Armenians were fighting against foreign invaders.
 His earlier plays display the influence of classicism, although he later abandoned classicist conventions and moved in the direction of romantic drama.
 Although Tourian was better known in his lifetime for his plays, they are regarded less highly than his poetry.
 Tourian's letters, written in his last years, have also been praised for their literary value.